-- An increase of \$779.2 million in property, plant and equipment (PP&E) was primarily due to the CWIP additions at Vogtle Units 3&4, as discussed in Note 3, "Property, Plant and Equipment."
+- An increase of \$779.2 million in PP&E was primarily due to the CWIP additions at Vogtle Units 3&4, as discussed in Note 3, "Property, Plant and Equipment."
 In-service additions also increased \$90.9 million mainly related to equipment upgrades and replacements at generating units. - Other non-current assets decreased \$686.2 million due mainly to a decrease of \$664.9 million in special funds, primarily related to payment of the CWIP additions, Vogtle Units 3&4 Projects and Project Entities' interest expense and long-term maintenance expenditures, which were partially offset by bond proceeds of \$261.7 million.
-A decrease of \$15.9 million in net costs to be recovered from Participants was due to timing differences between amounts billed and expenses determined in accordance with accounting principles generally accepted in the United States (Timing Differences) (see Note 2 (A), "Summary of Significant Accounting Policies and Practices Basis of Accounting"), which were partially offset by net non-operating expense in the Vogtle Units 3&4 Projects and Project Entities (see "Results of Operations 2018 Compared with 2017 Non-operating expense (income), net"). - A decrease of \$66.7 million in current assets was primarily related to investment activity within special funds.
+A decrease of \$15.9 million in net costs to be recovered from Participants was due to Timing Differences (see Note 2 (A), "Summary of Significant Accounting Policies and Practices Basis of Accounting"), which were partially offset by net non-operating expense (see "Results of Operations 2018 Compared with 2017 Non-operating expense (income), net"). - A decrease of \$66.7 million in current assets was primarily related to investment activity within special funds.

-Deferred outflows of resources increased \$0.9 million due primarily to asset retirement obligations (ARO) and pensions and other postemployment benefits.
+Deferred outflows of resources increased \$0.9 million due primarily to ARO and pensions and other postemployment benefits.
 These factors were partially offset by normal amortization of unamortized loss on refunded debt and an increase in the fair market value of interest rate swap obligations.